cgbarlow/josh-ai-vision/README.md

-# Josh's Vision: AI for the Electrical Business
+# What if every tradie had an AI agent in their pocket?​​​​​​​​​​​​​​​​

 ## The Personal Agent